imrefazekas/harcon/README.md

 In an enterprise-level system, one has to realize complex communication structure where lots of entities are following business logic and rules, involving subsystems and external resources, policies and other considerations, in short form: workflows.
 I take the liberty to define the workflow now as well defined routes and causality of messages.
 In a workflow, you are not dependent on the response timeframe, workflows manage distance in time and space.
-The recepient of a message can be on another server or city or planet.
-Recepient can answer right away or tomorrow or never.
+The recipient of a message can be on another server or city or planet.
+Recipient can answer right away or tomorrow or never.

 In the JS world, one should mind the introduction of [microservices](http://martinfowler.com/articles/microservices.html) to start with right in the beginning.
 Just take the advantage of better orchestration, simpler development and debugging, easier deployment, scaling and monitoring.